-The Catering Team at Smithdon High School is led by Catering Manager, Mr Andrew Scott, who has been at the school for many years.
-Mr Scott and his team, along with the Executive Head Chef, WNAT, Mr Mark Johnson, work side by side to produce a variety of meals using seasonal produce, whilst ensuring that a balanced and healthy menu is provided to suit all tastes and dietary requirements.
+The Catering Team at Smithdon High School is led by Catering Manager, Mrs Gwen Fisher.
+Mrs Fisher and her team, along with the Executive Head Chef, WNAT, Mr Mark Johnson, work side by side to produce a variety of meals using seasonal produce, whilst ensuring that a balanced and healthy menu is provided to suit all tastes and dietary requirements.

 Healthy Eating and the School Canteen

 The school canteen along with the Executive Head Chef of West Norfolk Academies Trust are constantly developing new and improved health conscious menus.

 The canteen offers a wide choice of products which are available at three sessions throughout the day, breakfast, break and lunch.
 In addition, there are vending machines located in the dining hall, dispensing a complete range of healthy snacks and refreshing beverages.

 As a school we are always seeking to improve facilities and menus to enhance the students dining experience.

 The Catering Manager and the team are proud that the kitchen holds the five stars food hygiene rating issued by the local authority.
 Five is top of the scale, which means the hygiene standards are very good and fully comply with the law.

 Canteen Times and Menu

 Full details of the meals, snacks and drinks available on a daily basis can be found by clicking here.

 These menus are reviewed at regular intervals and could be subject to change.